Are you wondering how to start a business? Do you even know where to start? Here is everything you need to know.

-The SBA also has a wealth of other information you need to know for starting your business.
+In addition, the SBA has a wealth of other information you need to know for starting your business.
 They can help with everything from writing your business plan to finding funding.

 We really loved this article from Alliance Virtual Offices on how to start a business.
 Their tips are just fantastic and should be of help to anyone looking to start a business.

 There are different permit and licensing requirement that are dependent on industry and state.
 In addition, some local governments have their own requirements.
-We have compiled a list to help you figure out what the requirements are in your state.
-Remember to check back often if your state isn’t linked up yet.
+Luckily, we have compiled a list to help you figure out what the requirements are in your state.
+Remember, check back often if your state isn’t linked up yet.
 We are adding new information all the time.